 What are the risks of an otoplasty?

-Otoplasty has both aesthetic and health risks, and it is the patient’s personal decision whether the benefits outweigh those risks.
-Common risks include scars, bleeding, infection, asymmetry, excessive firmness, or changes in skin sensation.
-There are also more uncommon, complicated risks such as deep vein thrombosis for a patient who chooses to go to sleep.
+Otoplasty has both aesthetic and health risks, and it is your personal decision whether the benefits outweigh those risks.
+Common risks include scarring, bleeding, infection, asymmetry, excessive firmness, or changes in skin sensation.
+There are also more uncommon, complicated risks such as deep-vein thrombosis for a patient who chooses to go to sleep.
 For a full list of risks, go to plasticsurgery.org.